spack/spack/lib/spack/docs/mirrors.rst

-   In order to make mirror creation reasonably fast, we copy the tarball in its original format to the mirror directory, but we do not standardize on a particular compression algorithm, because this would potentially require expanding and recompressing each archive.
+   In order to make mirror creation reasonably fast, we copy the tarball in its original format to the mirror directory, but we do not standardize on a particular compression algorithm, because this would potentially require expanding and re-compressing each archive.

 .. _spack-mirror: